Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: The MCDGraph Framework

 \section{The \textsc{MCDGraph} Framework}

-To enhance the ability of open-source LVLMs to understand and reason on visual graphs, we propose \textsc{MCDGraph}, a \textbf{self-supervised} fine-tuning framework designed to enhance LVLMs' ability to capture structural and relational information within visual graphs.
-As illustrated in Figure \ref{fig:MCDGraph}, \textsc{MCDGraph} comprises three key tasks: \textbf{M}asked Graph Infilling, \textbf{C}ontrastive Graph Discrimination, and Graph \textbf{D}escription.
+To enhance the ability of LVLMs to understand and reason on visual graphs, we propose \textsc{MCDGraph}, a \textbf{self-supervised} fine-tuning framework designed to improve LVLMs' ability to capture structural and relational information within visual graphs.
+As illustrated in Fig.\ref{fig:MCDGraph}, \textsc{MCDGraph} comprises three key tasks: \textbf{M}asked Graph Infilling, \textbf{C}ontrastive Graph Discrimination, and Graph \textbf{D}escription.